josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Not for me, if I'm not advancing and honing my skills.

-Not for your company, if it's severing its own developer pipeline, and all its output is a regression to the mean; if everything it produces is exactly the same quality as everything every other company is producing.
+Not for your company, if it's severing its own developer pipeline, and all its engineering output is essentially a regression to the mean.

+If all the engineering we're doing is just using the same AI tools every other company's also using, our software is nothing special under the hood.
+In that case, we'd need to lean heavily on other differentiators—marketing, design, customer service, etc.

+But we're not; we're outsourcing all of those to AI, too.

+Why is anybody going to care about your company when everything about it is exactly the same homogenous AI output every other company's using?

-The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, if we adhere to any rational, coherent, holistic view of productivity.
+The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, if we adhere to any coherent, holistic view of productivity.

 But if (when) this whole bubble comes crashing down and token costs skyrocket: will you still have any idea what's going on in your codebase?

 Will you still be valuable, if and when agents cost 20 times what they do now?

 I've strayed into prediction.
 But be careful how you measure your own productivity—and be sure you _are_ measuring it.
+You can't trust yourself if you don't.

 But most of all: be careful what you're trading for it.